NASA: Creation

 NASA traces its roots to the National Advisory Committee for Aeronautics (NACA).
-Despite Dayton, Ohio being the birthplace of aviation, by 1914 the United States recognized that it was far behind Europe in aviation capability.
-Determined to regain American leadership in aviation, the United States Congress created the Aviation Section of the US Army Signal Corps in 1914 and established NACA in 1915 to foster aeronautical research and development.
-Over the next forty years, NACA would conduct aeronautical research in support of the US Air Force, US Army, US Navy, and the civil aviation sector.
-After the end of World War II, NACA became interested in the possibilities of guided missiles and supersonic aircraft, developing and testing the Bell X-1 in a joint program with the US Air Force.
+Although Dayton, Ohio, is considered the birthplace of aviation, by 1914 the United States recognized that it lagged significantly behind Europe in aviation capability.
+Determined to regain American leadership in aviation, the US Congress created the Aviation Section of the US Army Signal Corps in 1914 and established NACA in 1915 to foster aeronautical research and development.
+Over the next forty years, NACA conducted aeronautical research in support of the US Air Force, US Army, US Navy, and the civil aviation sector.
+Following the end of World War II, NACA became interested in the possibilities of guided missiles and supersonic aircraft, developing and testing the Bell X-1 in a joint program with the US Air Force.
 NACA's interest in space grew out of its rocketry program at the Pilotless Aircraft Research Division.